beajorrin/DTC-Bioinformatic-Course/Readme.md

 example_sequence_2.fasta
 ```

-Check the contents of the new file using cat:
+:keyboard:Check the contents of the new file using cat:

-:keyboard:
 ```bash
 cat example_sequence_2.fasta
 ```

-You should see the two fasta sequences you wrote printed out.
+:desktop_computer:You should see the two fasta sequences you wrote printed out.

-:desktop_computer:
 ```r
 >Seq_1
 AAGTCAACCT